Javad7ahmadi/MAP-Based-Task-Oriented-Precoding-for-Multiuser-Communication/README.md

 ## Requirements

-### Python
+- Python with PyTorch

-The Python implementation was developed using:

-* Python 3.11.2
-* PyTorch 2.1.2
-* CUDA 12.0

-### MATLAB

-The MATLAB implementation was developed using:

-* MATLAB R2024b
+- MATLAB
 ## Running the Code

 ### 1. Configure and run the Python code